Seek Fair Benefits with Our Hialeah Workers’ Comp Attorneys

 It is important to note that there are situations where a preexisting medical condition will not impact your right to workers’ compensation.
-Our Miami-Dade County workers’ comp attorneys at Morales & Cerino can talk to you about your particular case to determine how this could influence your claim and how to pursue the benefits you need.
+Our Hialeah workers’ comp attorneys at Morales & Cerino can talk to you about your particular case to determine how this could influence your claim and how to pursue the benefits you need.
 With over a century of collective legal experience, and attorneys on our team who are former insurance defense lawyers, we know the ins and outs of both sides of the Florida workers’ comp process.
 We are here to help you.

 Call (305) 340-2630 or contact us online for a free consultation and review of your claim.